ignmilton/ignmilton.github.io/DealingWithExcuses.md

 So instead you say "If you don't turn in your report on time, I won't grade it."
 All students calculate the cost of being late, which is +1 utility from procrastinating and -100 from failing the class, and turn in their reports on time.
 You get all reports graded before the exams, no students fail the class, and total utility loss is zero.
 Yay!

 However, an outgoing student meets you after class on February 15<sup>th</sup>, a day after the deadline, and says "Sorry, I was really busy yesterday (*Of course she was e.e*), so I couldn't come all the way here to hand in my report.
-I expect you'll grade my report anyway, because I know you to be a perfect utilitarian who attaches exactly the same weight to the students' welfare as your own (again, this is a story), and you'd rather take the -30 utility hit to yourself than take the -100 utility hit to me."
+I expect you'll grade my report anyway, because I know you to be a perfect utilitarian who attaches exactly the same weight to the students' welfare as your own (*again, this is all hypothetical*), and you'd rather take the -30 utility hit to yourself than take the -100 utility hit to me."

 You respond "Sorry, but if I let you get away with this, all the other students will turn in their reports late in the summer."